 As I got to my doorstep, The King was pulling up outside with the rasta and a few others.
 Radiating incoherence, he was still intent on having an after-party back at his castle.
 I didn't bother speaking to him.
 I just entered my flat and went upstairs with nothing else to do but lay on the sofa and listen to the skank boom up from below.

-As I lay on the edge of my sofa and consciousness, I imagined the skinhead still stood in the same position on the dancefloor, swaying to the music in his head in an empty room.
+As I lay there, on the edge of consciousness, I imagined the skinhead still stood in the same position on the dancefloor, swaying to imaginary music in an empty room.
 This image was punctuated a moment later by the sound of the police turning up outside The King's castle gates, and I realised the night had finally reached its logical conclusion.

 —2004—